rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 We already discussed our Lua-inspired bytecode in a [previous chapter](./chapter-interp-bytecode.md).
-To recap, we are using 32 bit fixed-width opcodes with space for 8 bit register numbers and/or 16 bit literals.
+To recap, we are using 32 bit fixed-width opcodes with space for 8 bit register numbers and 16 bit literals.

 ## The stack

-Just like in [Crafting Interpreters][1] we'll maintain two separate stack data
+Following the example of [Crafting Interpreters][1] we'll maintain two separate stack data structures:
-structures:

-* the register stack for storing values
+* the register stack for storing stack values
 * the call frame stack

 These are separated out because the register stack will be composed entirely of